 Devour!
-The Food Film Fest is a transformative food and film experience combining cinematic excellence with extraordinary gastronomic activities.
-The annual week-long festival hosts 100+ events, celebrated filmmakers and high-profile chefs from around the globe.
-In 2019, Devour! attracted over 14,000+ food and film lovers to Wolfville, Nova Scotia, Canada.
-The festival has become a destination for celebrities and notable chefs including Anthony Bourdain, Jacques Pépin, Phil Rosenthal, Lidia Bastianich, Jason Priestley, Dominique Crenn, Sam Kass, Chuck Hughes, Michael Städtlander, Normand Laprise, Michael Smith, John Higgins, Gordon Pinsent and Bill Pullman.
-Each year, a major icon kicks off the festivities and top chefs from across Canada and around the world collaborate on special Gala Dinners.
+The Food Film Fest is the largest food film festival in the world.
+The annual week-long festival is a transformative food and film experience combining cinematic excellence with 100+ events, celebrated filmmakers, and high-profile chefs from around the globe.
+The festival welcomes 15,000 food and film lovers.
+It has become a destination for celebrities and notable chefs including Anthony Bourdain, Phil Rosenthal, Jacques Pépin, Gabrielle Kreuther, Dominique Crenn, Chuck Hughes, Sam Cass, Michael Städtlander, Normand Laprise, Michael Smith, Gordon Pinsent, Jason Priestley, Lidia Bastianich, and Bill Pullman.
+Each year, top chefs from across Canada and around the world collaborate on special dinners inspired by films.

-Just one hour from Halifax and Stanfield International Airport, Devour! takes place in Wolfville, in Nova Scotia’s Kings County.
-Known as the agricultural heartland of the province, the area is home to a thriving wine industry and warm, hospitable community with a longstanding farm-to-table ethos.
-A rich cultural landscape infuses the region and its people with a respect for the surrounding riches.
+Devour! takes place in Wolfville, in Nova Scotia’s Kings County, one hour from Halifax.
+Known as the agricultural heartland of the province, the area is home to a thriving wine industry and a warm, hospitable community with a longstanding farm-to-table ethos and home to the Grand Pré National Historic Site.
+A rich cultural landscape infuses the region and its people with respect for the surrounding riches.
 No place could be more fitting to explore our relationship with food.

 Devour! has grown steadily since its inception.
-Box office numbers continue to climb on a yearly basis (from just over 3,000 attendees in 2013 to over 14,000 in 2019).
-Devour! has also garnered worldwide media attention with articles in The Hollywood Reporter, Screen International, USA Today, Saveur Magazine, The Daily Meal and Reader’s Digest.
-The 2018 festival is projecting nearly 13,000 attendees.
-Devour! has been recognized as a national culinary, hospitality and tourism trailblazer and named a 2017 Canadian Treasure by the Centre for Hospitality and Culinary Arts (CHCA) at George Brown College.
-Previous awards include the prestigious Gary MacDonald Culinary Ambassador of the Year Award (2014) at the Taste of Nova Scotia Prestige Awards.
+Box office numbers continue to climb on a yearly basis (from 1,000 attendees in 2009 to 14,463 in 2019).
+Devour! has also garnered worldwide media attention with articles in The Hollywood Reporter, enRoute Magazine, Screen International, USA Today, Saveur Magazine, The Daily Meal, and Reader’s Digest.
+Devour! has been recognized as a national culinary, hospitality, and tourism trailblazer and named a Canadian Treasure by the Centre for Hospitality and Culinary Arts (CHCA) at George Brown College.
+Previous awards include the prestigious Gary MacDonald Culinary Ambassador of the Year Award at the Taste of Nova Scotia Prestige Awards.